containerd/nerdctl/docs/command-reference.md

 - :whale: `--add-host`: Add a custom host-to-IP mapping (host:ip). `ip` could be a special string `host-gateway`,
 - which will be resolved to the `host-gateway-ip` in nerdctl.toml or global flag.
 - :whale: `--ip`: Specific static IP address(es) to use
+- :whale: `--ip6`: Specific static IP6 address(es) to use.
+Should be used with user networks
 - :whale: `--mac-address`: Specific MAC address to use.
 Be aware that it does not check if manually specified MAC addresses are unique.
 Supports network type `bridge` and `macvlan`